apache/yetus/asf-site-src/source/documentation/in-progress/precommit-smart-apply-patch.md

 # Usage

-Its simpliest form is used when a patch is stored in a local file:
+Its simplest form is used when a patch is stored in a local file:

 ```bash
 $ smart-apply-patch patch